dhavaljoshi008/DePaul-SE554/sample-project/calculator/README.md

     ./asadmin create-jms-resource --restype javax.jms.Queue jms/CalculatorQ
 3)  If using Eclipse with Glassfish
-    Define jdbc/sample database which match the parameter as jdbc/__default
+    Define jdbc/sample database which match the parameter as jdbc/__default Be sure to use Data Source Explorer to start the Sample database

 Demo to show